astromandy/astromandy/README.md

-👋 Hi there!
-I'm Mandy
+-👋 Hi there!
+I'm Mandy.
 I'm currently a PhD student in Astrophysics, focused on the characterization of cataclysmic variable stars.
 I combine observational data analysis with machine learning techniques to better understand these fascinating systems.